What Costs Do People Forget When Buying a Home?

 Closing costs

-Buyer closing costs typically range from 2–5% of the home price and are due at the closing table — separate from and in addition to your down payment.
+Buyer closing costs typically range from 2–5% of the home price and are due at the closing table, separate from and in addition to your down payment.
 On a $400,000 home, that is $8,000–$20,000 in cash you need available on closing day.

 The major line items include the loan origination fee (typically 0.5–1% of the loan), appraisal fee ($400–$700), lender's title insurance, owner's title insurance, escrow and settlement fees, recording fees, prepaid interest, and prepaid insurance and property tax escrow.
 Use the Closing Costs Calculator to estimate your specific total.
+If your down payment is below 20%, also budget for PMI, typically $100–$300/month until your loan-to-value ratio reaches 80%.

 Moving and setup costs